 You gotta have fiber!

 Over the centuries, paper has been made from a wide variety of materials — wood pulp, rice, water plants, cotton, even old clothes!
 But no matter what you use to make paper — you need “fiber.”
-Today’s paper fiber comes mainly from two sources — pulpwood logs and recycled paper products.
+Today’s paper fiber comes mainly from three sources — byproducts from the sawmilling process, pulpwood logs and recycled paper products.
 In fact, much of the paper we use every day is a blend of new and recycled fiber.

 From log to pulp